 If You're Already Abroad

-The Uk International Consumer Centre strongly recommends that consumers take out travel insurance as soon as a booking is made.
+The UK International Consumer Centre strongly recommends that consumers take out Travel Insurance with provision for Coronavirus/Covid-19 as soon as a booking is made.